sumitdotml/ml-papers-vault/On Paper Reading.md

 - more reading means getting better at understanding quickly what the main ideas are, filtering out noise, and importantly, effectively skimming papers
 - document the learnings well, take notes, make a mental model
 - not every paper needs to be read thoroughly (unless there are reasons)

+---
+### Paper PDF Annotations

+Pink = I don't really get it
+Yellow = I think I need more brush-up
+Blue = Might have questions
+Purple = Wait...
+I might have an interesting idea / experiment etc. on this Green = Important bit here & there